philou/philou.github.com/source/about-me/index.markdown

 sharing: true
 footer: true
 ---
-Philippe Bourgau, eXtreme Programmer and Coach, pushing the limits of XP
+Philippe Bourgau, sustainable productivity coach and developer

-*I build high performing and sustainable teams by adapting XP to their unique challenges and context.*
+*I build productive and sustainable teams by adapting eXtreme Programming to their unique challenges and context.*

 Early adopter of eXtreme Programming, I have been practicing since 2003 and mentoring teams since 2006.
 Thanks to XP, I have delivered high quality, fit to purpose and future proof software with less stress and overtime.